Sneham Kosam: Plot

-Chinnayya (Chiranjeevi) works for a rich man Vijayakumar in a village.
-Despite being a labourer, Chinnayya has great respect and affection towards Vijayakumar.
-Vijayakumar too takes care of Chinnayya with great affection and looks after him as his own son.
-Vijayakumar hates his first daughter Gowri (Sitara) and her husband Peddabbayi (Prakash Raj).
-Prabhavathy (Meena) is Vijayakumar's younger daughter and she arrives to the village after completing her education from the US.
-Prabhavathy loves Chinnayya, but Chinnayya does not reciprocate, thinking this would be a betrayal of Vijayakumar's trust on him.
+Chinnayya (Chiranjeevi) works for a rich man Peddayya (Vijayakumar) in a village.
+Despite being a labourer, Chinnayya has great respect and affection towards Peddayya.
+Peddayya too takes care of Chinnayya with great affection and looks after him as his own son.
+Peddayya hates his elder daughter Gowri (Sitara) and her husband Peddabbayi (Prakash Raj).
+Prabhavathy (Meena) is Peddayya's younger daughter and she arrives to the village after completing her education from the US.
+Prabhavathy loves Chinnayya, but Chinnayya does not reciprocate, thinking this would be a betrayal of Peddayya's trust on him.
 Later Chinnayya too understands Prabhavathy's true love and accepts it.

 One day, suddenly Prabhavathy accuses that Chinnayya tried to rape her.
-This angers Vijayakumar and he beats and sends Chinnayya out of his home.
-At this time, Simhadri (also Chiranjeevi), Chinnayya's father is released from jail and comes to meet Vijayakumar.
-Simhadri also worked under Vijayakumar before and has won Vijayakumar's trust so much.
-But Prabhavathy gets angry on seeing Simhadri and asks him to leave the house because Simhadri has been sent to jail for murdering Vijayakumar's wife Lakshmi (Sujatha) a few years back.
+This angers Peddayya and he hits and sends Chinnayya out of his house.
+At this time, Simhadri (also Chiranjeevi), Chinnayya's father is released from jail and comes to meet Peddayya.
+Simhadri also worked under Peddayya before and has won Peddayya's trust so much.
+But Prabhavathy gets angry on seeing Simhadri and asks him to leave the house because Simhadri has been sent to jail for murdering Peddayya's wife Lakshmi (Sujatha) a few years back.
 Prabhavathy also reveals the truth that she staged a drama to send Chinnayya away from her father.
-Vijayakumar gets shocked knowing the truth and feels bad that he has misunderstood Chinnayya, believing his daughter's false words.
+Peddayya gets shocked knowing the truth and feels bad that he has misunderstood Chinnayya believing his daughter's false words.